-We have no strong intuition either way regarding Open Question 1, but as to Open Question 2 it would perhaps be somewhat surprising if bounded labelled pebblings turned out to be as strong as general black-white pebblings.
-Interestingly, although the optimal black-white pebblings of the graphs in Lemma 1.7 can be simulated by bounded pebblings, the same approach does not work for the original graphs separating black-white from black-only pebbling in [Wil88].
-Indeed, these latter graphs might be a candidate graph family for answering Open Question 2 in the negative, i.e., showing that standard black-white pebblings can be asymptotically stronger than bounded labelled pebblings.
+We have no strong intuition either way regarding Open Question 1, but as to Open Question 2 it would perhaps be somewhat surprising if bounded labeled pebblings turned out to be as strong as general black-white pebblings.
+Interestingly, although the optimal black-white pebblings of the graphs in Lemma 1.7 can be simulated by bounded pebblings, the same approach does not work for the original graphs separating black-white from black-only pebbling in Wilber [1988].
+Indeed, these latter graphs might be a candidate graph family for answering Open Question 2 in the negative. negative, that is, showing that standard black-white pebblings can be asymptotically stronger than bounded labeled pebblings.

-Finally, we are intrigued by the question of whether the properties of the formulas $Peb_G[f]$ shown to hold in [BN08, BN09b] for "the right kind" of functions f in fact extend to the simpler formulas $Peb_G[\vee]$ defined in terms of non-exclusive or.
+Finally, we are intrigued by the question of whether the properties of the formulas $Peb_G[f]$ shown to hold by Ben-Sasson and Nordström [2008, 2011] for "the right kind" of functions f in fact extend to the simpler formulas $Peb_G[\lor]$ defined in terms of non-exclusive or.

 Open Question 3.
-Is it true for any DAG G that any resolution refutation $\pi$ of $Peb_G[\lor]$ can be translated into a black-white pebbling of G with time and space upper-bounded asymptotically by the length and space of $\pi$ ?
+Is it true for any DAG G that any resolution refutation $\pi$ of $Peb_G[\vee]$ can be translated into a black-white pebbling of G with time and space upperbounded asymptotically by the length and space of $\pi$ ?

-Earlier results in [Nor09, NH08b] can be interpreted as indicating that this should be the case, but the results there only apply to limited classes of graphs and only capture space lower bounds, not time-space trade-offs.
-And the papers [BN08, BN09b] do not shed any light on this question, as the techniques used there inherently cannot work for formulas defined in terms of non-exclusive or.
+Earlier results [Nordström 2009; Nordström and Håstad 2008b] can be interpreted as indicating that this should be the case, but the results there only apply to limited classes of graphs and only capture space lower bounds, not time-space trade-offs.
+And Ben-Sasson and Nordström [2008, 2011] do not shed any light on this question, as the techniques used there inherently cannot work for formulas defined in terms of nonexclusive or.

-If the answer to Open Question 3 is yes-which we would cautiously expect it to be-then this could be useful for settling the complexity of decision problems for resolution proof space, i.e., the problem given a CNF formula F and a space bound s to determine whether F has a resolution refutation in space at most s.
-Reducing from pebbling space by way of formulas $Peb_G[\lor]$ would avoid the blow-up of the gap between upper and lower bounds on pebbling space that cause problems when using, for instance, exclusive or.
+If the answer to Open Question 3 is yes, which we would cautiously expect it to be, then this could be useful for settling the complexity of decision problems for resolution proof space, that is, the problem given a CNF formula F and a space bound s to determine whether F has a resolution refutation in space at most s.
+Reducing from pebbling space by way of formulas $Peb_G[\vee]$ would avoid the blow-up of the gap between upper and lower bounds on pebbling space that cause problems when using, for instance, exclusive or.